Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 ---
 title: Using NServiceBus with ASP.NET MVC
-summary: Integrating NServiceBus in ASP.NET MVC web applications, to be able to send messages from the website.
+summary: Integrating NServiceBus with ASP.NET MVC web applications to send messages from a website.
-reviewed: 2016-03-21
+reviewed: 2018-02-23
 component: Core
 redirects:
 - nservicebus/using-nservicebus-with-asp.net-mvc